TickerSparkInvestor Intelligence

 9. KTOS — Kratos Defense & Security Solutions

 What they do.
-The company provides technology, hardware, systems, and software for defense and national security customers through Kratos Government Solutions and Unmanned Systems.
-Its offerings include virtualized satellite ground systems, jet-powered drones, hypersonic vehicles and rocket systems, propulsion for missiles and loitering munitions, microwave electronics for radar and missile defense, and counter-UAS and directed energy systems.
+The company supplies technology, hardware, systems, and software for defense and national security customers through its Government Solutions and Unmanned Systems segments.
+Its offerings include jet-powered unmanned aerial drones, hypersonic and rocket systems, propulsion for missiles and loitering munitions, satellite ground systems, microwave electronics for radar and missile defense, and counter-UAS and directed-energy systems.

 8. CW — Curtiss-Wright Corporation

 What they do.
-The company supplies engineered products and services across Aerospace & Industrial, Defense Electronics, and Naval & Power.
-Its defense-relevant portfolio includes embedded computing, tactical communications, avionics, flight-test equipment, weapons handling systems, naval propulsion components, arresting systems, and ship repair and maintenance for the U.S. Navy.
+Curtiss-Wright provides engineered products and services across Aerospace & Industrial, Defense Electronics, and Naval & Power.
+Its defense exposure includes embedded computing, tactical communications, flight test instrumentation, avionics, stabilization products, weapons handling systems, naval components, arresting systems, and ship repair and maintenance for the U.S. Navy.

 Get AI research on any stock